 There are a variety of ways to determine the motility of a bacterium—biochemical tests as well as microscopic analysis.
-If fresh culture of bacteria is available, microscopy is the most accurate way to determine bacterial motility and ‘hanging drop method’ is a commonly used microscopic technique.
+If a fresh culture of bacteria is available, microscopy is the most accurate way to determine bacterial motility, and ‘hanging drop method’ is a commonly used microscopic technique.

 Motile bacteria move with structures called flagella (a few exceptional bacteria move with the help of axial filaments, which cannot be seen in the microscope).
 In semi-solid agar media, motile bacteria ‘swarm’ and give a diffuse spreading growth that is easily recognized by the naked eye.

 - Prepare a semisolid agar medium in a test tube.